About the Test

-In many cases, the CBC will include a set of measurements known as RBC indices that include the mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and the mean corpuscular hemoglobin concentration (MCHC).
+In many cases, the CBC will include a set of measurements known as RBC indices that include the MCV, MCH, and MCHC.
 These indices can help distinguish between the most likely causes of anemia.

-Red blood cell counts are influenced by many different systems of the body, and sometimes abnormal levels are related to more than one factor.
-Your health care provider is in the best position to explain what the red blood cell measurements on your CBC mean for your health.
+RBC counts are influenced by many different systems of the body, and sometimes abnormal levels are related to more than one factor.
+Your health care provider is in the best position to explain what the RBC measurements on your CBC mean for your health.

 White blood cell counts

-White blood cells are the main players of the immune system, and the WBC count is the sum total of five different kinds of white blood cells that each play a role in immune function.
+WBCs are the main players of the immune system, and the WBC count is the sum total of five different kinds of WBCs; each plays a role in immune function.